waku-org/pm/2025H2-summary.md

 - Integrate RLN with Waku API: Supports Chat SDK, and Logos Movement to make it easy it to integrate Waku RLN.
 - Streamline DevEx: Mobile, and Web dev, supporting Status to have nwaku and chat sdk on mobile, provide tooling to make it easy to integrate js-waku
 - Extend Chat SDK with Group conversations: ditto create chat sdk
-- Nim Usage Improvement: Dedicate time to improve nim usage (nimble usage, iterate on ffi api, study nimsuggest behaviour): to improve nwaku contributor experience, enable all goals above and make it easy to contribute
+- Nim Usage Improvement: Dedicate time to improve nim usage (nimble usage, iterate on ffi api, study `nimsuggest` behaviour): to improve nwaku contributor experience, enable all goals above and make it easy to contribute
-- Continue Waku Incentivization: Finish Light push PoC and define next step, to make Waku infrastructure decentralized and sustainable, as per Logos Vision
+- Continue Waku Incentivisation: Finish Light push PoC and define next step, to make Waku infrastructure decentralized and sustainable, as per Logos Vision

 Strategy changes: